 - Regularly acting for manufacturers of primarily medical and healthcare products; advising and assisting to resolve a number of product liability claims brought against such manufacturers.

 - Advising a large Japanese company on obligations to recall a potentially defective product and co-ordinating a multi-jurisdictional recall of the product.
-Co-ordinating foreign law advises on product recall law in the affected jurisdictions.
+Co-ordinating foreign law advices on product recall law in the affected jurisdictions.

 - Acting for a management consultancy firm in relation to a fraud committed by one of its employees.
 Involved obtaining a freezing order against the fraudster and co-fraudsters, negotiating settlement, policing settlement terms and successfully recovered 100% of all monies stolen.